 Are there any particular mental or physical health concerns I should be on the lookout for in larger-bodied patients?
 Should my care differ at all from the care I provide to patients in smaller bodies?

 When I am working with patients living in larger bodies, I start with asking all of the same questions I would of any other person.
 I thoroughly assess for depression and anxiety, staying aware of the impact weight discrimination could have on them.

 I am also careful to assess the full range of eating disorder behaviors and am mindful to avoid assumptions about binge eating, body image, and risk of anorexia nervosa.
-Only meet criteria for disorders involving binge eating, such as binge eating disorder.
+Only 5-15% of adults who live in larger bodies meet criteria for disorders involving binge eating, such as binge eating disorder.
 People in larger bodies can also have atypical anorexia nervosa, which is when they experience all the symptoms and health effects of anorexia while remaining at a higher weight.
 Also, body image is quite individual and questions about how patients feel about their body shape and weight are important.